 While half of the visitors are end-buyers, the other half are architects who help their clients to pick and choose products for their projects.

 The client has many showrooms, each with its own products and showroom managers, they want the showrooms to operate independently and manage their own products.

-Initial design we made for Baldi landing page
+The initial design we made for the Baldi landing page

 Maxalto landing page concept design

-The common design pattern of many furniture websites is listing product by brands or type (chair, table, lamp, etc).
+The common design pattern of many furniture websites is the listing products by brands or type (chair, table, lamp, etc).
 A few examples:

 Shopping by furniture brand

 We then asked ourselves, is this the navigation flow that we want to do for our client's website.
 Obviously, we still want to provide the traditional browsing and filtering methods that many buyers are already familiar with them, but we wondered if there were different ways to assist the potential buyers in finding and choosing the products they want.
 Our goals for the navigation are:

 Allow the potential buyers to navigate to the exact products they want as quickly as possible